jwmtechwriting/grc/grc.md

 # Design Philosophy

 The syntax of a VGCC hardware identity field is laid out in a hierarchical structure, starting broadly and then narrowing down to the identity of an individual item.
+This broad-to-narrow design was chosen because it allows for maximum flexibility in describing different types of items.

-Consider the example of a launch day US Playstation 2.
+Consider the following example of a launch day US Playstation 2.
 The hardware field could look like:

 `|BSONY,AO,FPS2,RU,TCON,MPS2,CBLK,VSCPH-90001,SU3565655,I|`

-Hierarchically, this breaks down as
+Hierarchically, this breaks down as:

 ```
 Sony